Skip to main content

 Lake Lavon Proximity

 Lake Lavon sits just east of Wylie and serves as a primary water supply for the North Texas Municipal Water District.
 Properties near the lake and its tributaries face additional regulatory attention.
-As Nathan Glavy, TWRI Extension Program Specialist at Texas A&M, notes, "In some watersheds, failing septic systems have been identified as a source of increased bacteria and nutrient loading."
-The Lavon Lake Watershed Protection Plan was developed to address exactly these water quality concerns.
+The Lavon Lake Watershed Protection Plan was developed to address water quality concerns, including contamination from failing septic systems.

 What this means in practice: